Gri-hub/TYAP/README.md

 # TYAP
 Run main to get scanner output.

-To change input go to text file.
+To change input go to test file.